fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 Up to this point, Microsoft have found it difficult to commit to a dependency on the community-provided FSharp.Core package in the dotnet SDK tooling for a number of reasons
 * The package is not signed
-* THe package is now relatively large (68MB on disk unzipped) due to the large number of variations, and may get bigger
+* THe package is now relatively large (68MB on disk unzipped) due to the large number of variations, and may get bigger (E.g. embedded PDBs)
 * The package was prepared and pushed in an adhoc way
 * The package contains some delay-signed DLLs (the Xamarin variations on FSharp.Core are delay-signed)
 * The package is not pre-installed with tooling